 We will load the CoNLL 2003 dataset with the help of the datasets library.

 '''

+[]: from datasets import load_dataset

 conll2003 = load_dataset("conll2003")

 '''

 Logging

 Before we log the development data, we define a utility function that will convert our NER tags from the datasets format to Rubrix annotations.